 THANKSGIVING DINNER PREP CALENDAR

-For a downloadable PDF (without photos) of this Thanksgiving Dinner Prep Calendar, click here.
+For a downloadable PDF (without photos) of a Thanksgiving Dinner Prep Calendar, click here.

-This meal that you are going to cook in a couple of weeks—the annual Thanksgiving Day dinner—is the wildest day in the kitchen each year.
+This meal that you are going to cook in three weeks—your annual Thanksgiving Day dinner—is the wildest menu in the kitchen each year.
 And why is that?
-Because it means so much to us and so we make it happen that way.
+Because it means a lot to us, to dine together on our traditional foods and to give thanks for doing so and all else.
 Good on us; we know what matters.

 But it’s daunting—isn’t it?—this mammoth pile-on of so many dishes that the dining room looks like a midnight buffet in Vegas.

-Keep in mind that you are able to tame that wildness by preparing much beforehand, well before the day itself, sparing yourself the agitation of trying to do it all early that week.
-Plus, cooking a considerable amount of Turkey Day food ahead of time makes the dinner itself even more delicious.
+Keep in mind that you can tame that wildness by preparing much beforehand, well before the last Thursday in November.
+Plus, cooking a considerable amount of Thanksgiving Day food ahead of time makes many dishes even more delicious.

 • Bag the bird.
 If pre-ordering a turkey (for example, a heritage breed to be shipped, or one that’s been pre-brined), do it by now.